JoshBell302/Website-Boilerplate/README.md

 2. [Node.js](https://nodejs.org/)
 3. Any online browser to see localhost

-## What to run in terminal once you get the code
+## What to run in the terminal once you get the code

 When you get into VSC and in the folder containing the `server.js` file there are a few lines of commands you need to run to get this to work.
 1. Installing the Node.js into the server: